The Best Hanukkah Food to Make This Year, from Latkes to Brisket

 13. Harissa Sweet Potato Latkes with Spiced Yogurt, Mint and Pomegranate

 These ain’t your Bubbe’s potato pancakes.
-They’re topped with a zesty yogurt sauce, spruced up with lemon, garlic and cumin.
+They’re topped with a zesty yogurt sauce that's spruced up with lemon, garlic and cumin.

 17. Herbed Cheddar Latkes